How Much Does the Gosaikunda Trek Cost? Full Breakdown

 Most of your basic needs are covered on the Gosaikunda Trek.
 However, there are a few extra comforts you might want to budget for.
 Wifi is available at some teahouses for around $2- $4 per night, but don’t expect high-speed internet in the Himalayas.
 If you plan to charge your phone, camera, or power bank along the trail, teahouses typically charge $1- $3 per hour for electricity.

 If you are craving a hot shower after a long day, then that will cost $1-$2, though not every lodge offers it, especially at higher altitudes.
 You may also want to bring some cash for snacks, soft drinks, or a small souvenir or two from the trail.
-These might seem minor but can easily ass $20-$50 to your budget over the course of the trek.
+These might seem minor but can easily ass $20-$50 to your budget throughout the trek.

 • Travel with friends or fellow trekkers to split the costs for guides, porters, and transportation.